De Bange 155 mm cannon: Allied and interwar service

-At the end of June 1937, 32 of their 155 L guns manufactured under license in Perm were sent by the Soviets to the Republican forces fighting in the Spanish Civil War; these were sent aboard the ship Cabo de Santo Tomé, which unloaded its cargo at Cartagena.
-The Spanish Republicans formed 15 two-gun batteries with these, and kept two guns in reserve for training.
-One 155 L gun nicknamed "El Abuelo" (English: "The Grandfather") entered public consciousness after being deployed and photographed in Plaza de España of Madrid.
+At the end of June 1937, 32 155 L de Bange guns manufactured under license in Perm were sent by the Soviets to the Republican forces fighting in the Spanish Civil War; these were sent aboard the ship Cabo de Santo Tomé, which unloaded its cargo at Cartagena.
+The Spanish Republicans formed 15 two-gun batteries with these and kept two guns in reserve for training.
+One 155 L de Bange gun nicknamed "El Abuelo" ("The grandfather") entered public consciousness after being deployed and photographed in Plaza de España, Madrid.
 (This was not however the only gun called "El Abuelo" during this conflict.)